 6. Tudor City opened its doors in 1927, thanks to developer Fred Fillmore French.
 When construction was finished, Tudor City boasted 3,000 apartments and 600 hotel rooms, spread among nine buildings.

 7. In the years following the Second World War, the enclave became something of a red-light district.

 8. The enclave was declared a New York City Historic District in 1988.

 9. Tudor City is named for the Tudor period in English history, from 1485 to 1603.
 The architecture is called Tudor Revival but in reality it is a mix of other styles used in England in the early part of the sixteenth century, mixed with Elizabethan details of the latter part of the 1500s.

 10. Tudor City was built concurrently with several of New York City’s outlying neighborhoods like Sutton Place, located between East 54th Street and East 60th Street.

-12. This location is very famous amongst photographers because that's one of the best spot to capture Manhattanhenge!
+12. This location is very famous amongst photographers because that’s one of the best spots to capture Manhattanhenge!

 Last but not least, I recently created a new section on the website called “Neighborhoods“.